 Beginning in the current application cycle, prospective students can apply for the following four new Red and Black scholarships:

 - 1923 Scholarship – the 1923 Scholarship is awarded to students applying for admission to grade six or nine.
 A 1923 Scholar candidate demonstrates consistent academic excellence, strong character, commitment to extracurricular, club, and/or community service activities, and a capacity to contribute as an engaged citizen at PCD.
 Candidates will demonstrate a commitment to academic achievement and excellence as reflected in classroom grades, teacher comments, and standardized test scores.

 - 1991 Scholarship – the 1991 Scholarship is awarded to female students in recognition of PCD's commitment to co-education.
-A qualified candidate will demonstrate significant leadership potential, as well as achievement in one or more of the following areas: academics, arts, athletics, and citizenship.
+A qualified candidate will demonstrate significant leadership potential, as well as achievement in one or more of the following areas: academics, arts, extracurriculars, and citizenship.

 - Core Values Scholarship – the Core Values Scholarship is awarded to students whose applications reflect excellence and commitment in one or more of PCD's core values: commitment and participation, diversity, hard work, honesty, intellectual curiosity, respect, and team work.
 All applicants for the 2019-2020 academic year are automatically considered for the Core Values award.

 - Visual and Performing Arts Scholarship – The Visual and Performing Arts Scholarship is awarded to applicants who best display the qualities of a PCD student and whose artistic, musical, or theatrical talents would enrich the school community.

 Learn more about the new scholarships and by visiting the admissions page on the website.